rewhowe/analyse_qps/README.md

 2024-12-30 00:32:48
 ```

-The output is simply sent to stdout and gives the totals by day and totals by hour in x-y coordinates for easy graphing, and average and max for each of day, hour, minute, and second.
+The output is simply sent to stdout and gives the totals by day and totals by hour in x-y coordinates for easy graphing, and average and max for each unit of day, hour, minute, and second.

 ## Usage